 Plenty of Americans have been working remotely for a few months now.
-A situation that may have started out as hectic and crazy has now somewhat become settled as our new normal, and it’s a good time to review cyber security precautions with your staff.
-While some days may prove difficult with living situations and family members, it’s important for employees to keep cyber security at the top of their priority list when working.
+A situation that may have started out as hectic and crazy, has now somewhat become settled as our new normal.
+Whether it’s for using video conference calls, using a cloud service for uploading documents or conducting daily business online, it’s important to review cyber security precautions with your staff.
+While some days may prove difficult with living situations and family members, it’s necessary for employees to keep cyber security at the top of their priority list when working from home.

 Here are a few things to remind your employees of while working remotely:

-- If you weren’t familiar with Zoom or other video conferencing systems before, chances are that you are now.
-These platforms are proving to be a big help for those working at home, but they do present their own security risks.
+If you weren’t familiar with Zoom or other video conferencing systems before, chances are that you are now.
+These platforms are proving to be a great tool for those working at home, but they do present their own security risks.
 If you are setting up a video meeting, it’s best to have a password and a waiting room in place.
-A password will protect your meeting to insure only those you invite can have access, and a waiting room will allow the host to let participants in or deny them entry.
+A password will protect your meeting to ensure only those you invite can have access, and a waiting room will allow the host to let participants in or deny them entry.

 Keeping these topics in front of your employees will not only keep them informed but help stress the importance of cyber security when working remotely.
 As always, please contact us with any questions.